fugasjunior/arma-server-manager/README.md

 ### Host multiple game servers
 Manage multiple **Arma 3**, **DayZ***, **DayZ Experimental** and **Arma Reforger** servers.
 With SteamCMD running in the background, server installation is fully automated and installing and updating the server takes just a single click.

-*\* Unfortunately, DayZ (stable) server is currently only available on Windows and is not available when using Docker to run the manager because of this.*

 ### Server configuration
 You can create multiple servers for each supported game.